 Prevent Deadly Shocks—Check Your Boats and Docks

 An important step in helping prevent such tragedies is to ensure proper installation and maintenance of electrical equipment on docks and on boats.
-Take the time to inspect all of the electrical systems on or near the water.
+Take the time to inspect all electrical systems on or near the water.

-- All electrical installations should be performed by a professional electrical contractor familiar with marine codes and standards and inspected at least once a year.
+- All electrical installations should be performed by a professional electrical contractor familiar with marine codes and standards, and inspected at least once a year.

 - Docks should have ground fault circuit interrupter (GFCI) breakers on the circuits feeding electricity to the dock.